DavidGretzschel/StreamDeckXL_Meta-Profile/README.md

 7 modifier groups using the keys ctrl, alt and shift and their combinations.
-Naming-scheme is binary-ascending, counting from 1 to 7. ctrl is 1. alt is 2. shift is 4.
+Naming-scheme is binary-ascending, counting from 1 to 7. ctrl is 1 alt is 2 shift is 4
-[don't worry about, not important]
+[if that doesn't make sense, that's okay.
+Not terrribly important!]

 Each modifier-group has a folder for the 26 characters of the alphabet looking like this:
       yz